What are digital banks in Australia?

 A neobank is a completely digital bank that doesn't use any existing legacy systems to operate.
 This means the bank doesn't use any physical infrastructure or digital operating systems that are already being used by existing financial institutions in Australia.
 The technology used by these neobanks is developed from scratch.
 It's a bank that operates via an app on your phone.

-Many people refer to ING and ME as digital banks because they don’t have any physical branches.
-However, these banks aren’t neobanks because they rely on existing banking infrastructure.
+Many people refer to ING, ME and ubank as digital banks because they don't have any physical branches - which is true.
+However, these banks aren't neobanks in the traditional sense because they rely on existing banking infrastructure.

 That's not to say that these banks don't offer great digital services, because they do.
 ING has one of the most popular banking apps and ubank is known for its easy-to-use app with spending insights too.
-It just means these banks aren't considered neobanks in the traditional sense.

 Rebecca Pike's headshot